Guidance for Pre-Application Meetings on New Active Ingredients, Major New Uses and Other Registration Actions

 Pre-application meetings should cover only topics related to the preparation of an application that will be complete and ready to enter EPA review.
 Such topics could include, for example, appropriate categorization of use pattern based on proposed labeling, data requirements, and testing methodologies.
 Pre-application meetings should not be used to obtain EPA decisions on the content of the application package, for example, the acceptability of test data.
 Finally, AD staff should discourage prospective applicants from using pre-application meetings to make marketing presentations or to raise other matters that are outside EPA's regulatory purview.
 Post-application meetings should focus on issues of completeness of the application or what further steps need to be taken by the applicant or the Agency before a registration decision may be made.

-Initial Request.
-AD staff should encourage a company interested in a pre_application meeting with AD for the following topics to submit a written request to the Associate Director, AD:
+AD staff should encourage a company interested in a pre-application meeting on the following topics to submit an email request to OPP_AD_Ombudsman@epa.gov:

 - New active ingredients